wdbacker/qewd-howtos/VueRealWorldConduitWS.md

   };
   </script>
   ```
-- in `src/common/api.service.js`, we add the QEWDService wrapper object to let the Vuex api communicate either using the REST api or using WebSocket api calls (we use deliberately a mix of both api's in this example to show the capabilities of the QEWD-Up back-end, which allows WebSocket and REST requests simultaneously):
+- in `src/common/api.service.js`, we add the `QEWDService` wrapper object to let the vuex api communicate either using the REST api or using WebSocket api calls (we use deliberately a mix of both api's in this example to show the capabilities of the QEWD-Up back-end, which allows WebSocket and REST requests simultaneously):
   ```javascript
   import Vue from "vue";
   import axios from "axios";